Astray is a storytelling project about the world and the Earth.

 Astray’s logos were designed by K~SUT STUDIO; and our collages were crafted by Jada De Luca (they’re both witches).

-As a publication, we seek to take readers on journeys, contemplate the breadth of human experience, and engage in conversation about systems of oppression.
+As a publication, we seek to contemplate the breadth of human experience and engage in conversation about travel, place, culture and identity.

-Self-funded and independent, we welcome story pitches from writers of all stripes.
+Born in “Australia” and now based in Lenapehoking/NYC, we welcome story pitches from writers of all stripes.

 The trouble with travel writing

-Of course, we roll our eyes at those misogynists, who are referring to the popular I-found-myself-overseas narratives written by white women – but let’s not kid ourselves: lots of travel writing has been deeply harmful.
+Of course, we roll our eyes at this misogyny, which is aimed at the popular I-found-myself-overseas narratives written by white women – but let’s not kid ourselves: lots of travel writing has been deeply harmful.

-It’s not just the literary stuff: it’s in commercial travel writing too, which frames the world as an exotic playground to be consumed whilst erasing histories and glossing over the exploitative structures that make modern travel possible.
+It’s not just the literary stuff: it’s in commercial travel writing too, which frames the world as an exotic playground whilst erasing histories and glossing over exploitative structures that make modern travel possible.

 We see it in the travel section of newspapers, we see it in novels, we see it in in-flight magazines.
 We see it in yoga retreat brochures, we see it in Instagram captions, we see it in guidebooks and tiktok videos.